 In order to get the most of this course, we strongly encourage participants to prepare by gaining familiarity with use of command line coding for basic server navigation and manipulation of files.
 We recommend using the free online tutorial available from CodeCademy.com (https://www.codecademy.com/) for this purpose.
-Obtain a free account at this site, navigate to “CATALOG“ in the upper right corner of the home page, then click on “LEARN THE COMMAND LINE“ module.
+Obtain a free account at this site and navigate to https://www.codecademy.com/ar/learn/learn-the-command-line to start the training module.

 Using one-on-one interactive learning is a key method for this course.
 As such, all participants should bring a laptop computer with the following minimum system requirements:

 - RStudio: https://www.rstudio.com/products/rstudio/download/

 - Participants Using Windows OS: PuTTY (Terminal Emulator): https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html